dtoconnor/Annealing-Samplers/README.md

 A simple repository for various annealing models in the transverse-field Ising model.

 ## Setup
 The code in this repo was tested and run in Atom's Juno IDE.
-The quick install file outlines the packages that are needed to run the files.
+The ```quick_install.jl``` file outlines the packages that are needed to run the files.

 ## Samplers
 All current tested samplers have examples shown in ```example.jl```, with a testing tool to profile and benchmark the samplers in ```testing.jl```.